riversafe33/Rs-Camp-V2/README.md

 5 - The issue where some objects weren't recognized for deletion has been resolved

 6 - Now the adjustment speed is changed with the Mouse Scroll instead of the input, and it's visible in the NUI.
-Replace client.lua, config.lua, and html.html.

 ![1](https://github.com/user-attachments/assets/9321d729-a012-4019-9a9c-14d40c5ae75c)